 Top Bollywood movies of 70s decade

-Choosing top 20 movies out of a span of 10 years, when every year was producing score of flicks, is almost impossible.
+Choosing top 20 movies out of a span of 10 years, when every year was producing score of hit flicks, is almost impossible.
 The selection below tries to accommodate every genre – action, classic, artistic, popular….

 So here we go:

 2. Bobby (1973): The movie is a brilliant combination of romance, music and social conflicts.
 This blockbuster is known to be a trend-setter in its own rights.
 Raj Kapoor introduced the genre of teenage romance with a rich-vs.-poor clash as a backdrop.
-Some of the romance sciences were simply too forward for its time.
+Some of the romance scenes were simply too bold for its time.
 This popular flick was a debut film for Dimple Kapadia and the first leading role for Rishi Kapoor.

 3. Pakeezah (1972): This is a legendary movie; with a larger than life appeal.
 Beautifully directed by Kamal Amrohi, this movie is a combination of good artistic tastes, lovely costumes, a fluid storyline, excellent settings and melodious music.
 The film is a story of a Lucknow tawaif (courtesan) played by actress Meena Kumari.
 Raaj Kumar and Ashok Kumar lead the cast.
-The evergreen and superb music is by Ghulam Mohammed and Naushad.
+The evergreen and superb music comes from Ghulam Mohammed and Naushad.

 5. Deewaar (1975): Deewaar established Bachchan as the “angry young man” of Bollywood.
 Directed by Yash Chopra, this blockbuster film stars Amitabh Bachchan, Shashi Kapoor, Neetu Singh and Parveen Babi as the lead cast.
-Deewaar tells a story of two brothers who struggling to survive the streets of Mumbai.
+Deewaar tells a story of two brothers struggling to survive the streets of Mumbai.
 It has some of the best dialogues, acting, direction and storyline.
 Deewaar received the Filmfare Best Movie Award in addition to six other Filmfare Awards.

-6. Roti Kapda Aur Makaan (1974): Written, produced and directed by Manoj Kumar, this super hit and a popular film is a pleasure to watch.
+6. Roti Kapda Aur Makaan (1974): Written, produced and directed by Manoj Kumar, this super hit and a popular film is fun to watch.
 It stars Manoj Kumar alongside Shashi Kapoor, Zeenat Aman, Amitabh Bachchan, Moushmi Chatterjee, Prem Nath and Madan Puri in lead roles.
 It has a very refreshing and inspiring soundtrack, fine tunes coming from Laxmikant Pyarelal.

 7. Garam Hawa (1973): This is probably one of the most sensitive and poignant films based on the 1947 Indo-Pak partition.
 Directing by M.S.
 Sathyu, the film is about a Muslim family that decides to remain in India after the partition.
 This art film was India’s official entry to the Academy Award’s Best Foreign Film category, also nominated for the Golden Palm at the Cannes Film Festival.
 This masterpiece won a National Film Award and three Filmfare Awards as well.